talwrii/ffmpeg-cookbook/README.md

 # Recording your computer
 <a name="capture-window"> </a>
 <a name="capture-specific"> </a>
-##  Record a specific window using linux
+##  Record a specific window using Linux
 ```bash
 xwininfo
 ffplay -window_id 0x520003e -f x11grab -i ''
 ```

-This example works on [linux](#programming), but there are [similar filters for different operating systems](https://trac.ffmpeg.org/wiki/Capture/Desktop).
+This example works on [Linux](#programming), but there are [similar filters for different operating systems](https://trac.ffmpeg.org/wiki/Capture/Desktop).

 This uses the `-window_id` option which is an option for the x11grab [device](#devices) to record a specific window [on your screen](#capture-screen).